 Anderson's third project, Shopping, a short film that laments the ongoing gentrification of London’s red light district, had screenings at the BAFTA qualifying London Short Film Festival and Brest European Short Film Festival among others, and was picked up for distribution with Shorts International after winning Best Short at the Ramsgate International Film Festival.
 It has been included as a segment of the anthology feature film London Unplugged, which received a theatrical release in early 2019 in Everyman cinemas and at the ICA.

 Latest projects include Epilogue, a single-take portrait-drama exploring domestic and reactive abuse, and Mankind, a fragmented sci-fi tale of a man wanting to leave the Earth - which premiered at BFI Flare in March 2019 and has picked up awards in San Diego and Tel Aviv.
 The film has signed deals with both Peccadillo Pictures and Dekkoo for worldwide online and DVD distribution in 2020.

 Having previously worked as an actor, his filmography includes work with Danny Boyle and the late Sir Richard Attenborough, though his most prominent role was starring in the 2009 Luxembourg feature film House of Boys opposite Udo Kier and Stephen Fry.
 Despite receiving praise from many critics ("...worthy of an Oscar!" - Artslink), he left acting behind shortly after to focus on work behind the scenes.
 Anderson also directs sessions for casting director Dan Hubbard, and recently worked as the crowd director on the new Francis Lee film, Ammonite.

-He is currently developing his first feature.
+He is currently developing a first feature film, Metanoia.